rizemon/tp/docs/UserGuide.md

 Examples:

-- `input HelloWorld!` Enter plain text as data.
 - `input SGVsbG9Xb3JsZA==` Enter base64-encoded data.
+- <code>input  hello world </code> Enter plain text as data.

 ![carbon(1).png](images/carbon(1).png)

-> :exclamation: Note that the program will take in whatever characters after the first space character as seen in the second command in the above screenshot.
-Observe the leading and trailing whitespaces.
+> :exclamation: Note that the program will consider all characters as data following the first space character in the input command.
+Observe the leading and trailing whitespaces for result of the second command in the above screenshot.

 ## List available modules: `list`